nieuh-nya/Pre_1.9_Wall/README.md

 - press F3+P on all of your instances so they don't automatically pause after losing focus
 - window titles are different from macros for other versions, so configure your OBS scenes accordingly
 - you can use "Window title must match", so you don't have to reload scenes
-- uses Numpad + instanceNumber to switch to scenes
+- uses Numpad + instanceNumber to switch to scenes by default
-- F12 for Wall-Scene
+- F12 for Wall-Scene by default

 General things: